wrandelshofer/UuidNCName/README.md

 ## Detection Heuristic

-All encodings are fixed length:
+All formats are fixed length:

 * [`uuid-canonical`](#uuid-canonical) is 36 characters; contains 4 dashes.<br><br>